alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 E2ESM is to limit access to PCASM exclusively to a defined set of participants, then the intended means of access is clearly the "front door"; and any other access mechanism is a "back door".

-If the term "back door" is considered innately pejorative, aLternative, uncertain constructions such as "illegitimate access feature", "potentially intentional data-access weakness", "legally-obligated exceptional access mechanism", or any other phrase, all **MUST** combine both notions of an access mechanism (e.g. "door") and a definite or suspected intention (e.g. "legal obligation").
+If the term "back door" is considered innately pejorative, alternative, uncertain constructions such as "illegitimate access feature", "potentially intentional data-access weakness", "legally-obligated exceptional access mechanism", or any other phrase, all **MUST** combine both notions of an access mechanism (e.g. "door") and a definite or suspected intention (e.g. "legal obligation").